 MuMNS comprises an ROV equipped with up to three Mine Neutralisation System (MNS) charges, a surface unit including Launch and Recovery System (LARS) along with winch and tether.
 The vehicle utilizes a shaped charge enabling high order target detonation.

 The compact design and small overall footprint of the MuMNS allows deployment from a wide range of platforms including most significantly Unmanned Surface Vessels (USV).

 DAMDIC is a medium size mine disposal charge (MDC) for use from ROVs, such as the Double Eagle.
 The DAMDIC is designed for precision laying and based on the bulk charge principle.

-The DAMDIC was developed with the highest possible safety in mind, it does not contain batteries or other energy sources and can only be detonated when submerged.
-Even after being deployed, the DAMDIC can be safely recovered by divers.
+The DAMDIC was developed with the highest possible safety in mind; it does not contain batteries or other energy sources and can only be detonated when submerged.
+Even after being deployed, the DAMDIC can be safely recovered.

-Thanks to the specially developed fins and a dynamical sight system which calculates the precise drop point, the operator can drop the charge from a distance up to several meters from the mine.
+Thanks to the specially developed fins and a dynamical sight system that calculates the precise drop point, the operator can drop the charge from a distance up to several meters from the mine.

 In order to train operators, the DAMDIC is available in a training variant, where the blast charge is replaced by a float and a retrieval wire.